alanng10/ModuleModule/Docue/a.md

 The module is add inf other module that depend on it is add.
 This is auto add.

+Module that is manual add can be manual rem.

+Module that is auto add can not be manual rem.

 Inf the module is auto add, it is rem inf all other module that depend on it is rem.

 Manual add the module that did is auto add set the module to not auto add.